Politico editor interview: Matthew Kaminski on life after Covid-19

 Politico was founded in 2007 by two Washington Post journalists, John F Harris and Jim VandeHei, who felt there was room in the US capital for a new publication specialising in politics and policy.

 With the backing of Allbritton Communications, Politico started out with around 60 employees in the Washington area.
-It now has 600 people working in various offices across the US and Canada, and about 100 staff in Europe, where it is headquartered in Brussels to cover the European Union.
+It now has 600 people working in various offices across the US and Canada, and more than 170 staff in Europe, where it is headquartered in Brussels to cover the European Union.

 Kaminski joined in 2014 to be launch editor of Politico Europe, a joint venture with German publisher Axel Springer.
 Kaminski, who started his career at the Financial Times in Europe and went on to work for the Wall Street Journal over 17 years, moved back to the US in 2018 to be global editor of Politico, and he has been editor-in-chief since April last year.
+Politico Europe, which is run separately from Politico in the US, is now led by editor-in-chief Stephen Brown, formerly of Reuters.

 Politico’s B2B information arm